Scientific: Eremophila maculata 'Valentine'

 8, 9, 14-24

-Growth Habit: Slow to grow after transplanting into the landscape.
-Once established, moderate to 4' to 6' in height with somewhat greater spread.
-Sparse to later full.
+Growth Habit: Evergreen, woody, broadleaf perennial shrub, slow to grow after transplanting into the landscape.
+Once established, a moderate growth rate to 4 to 6 feet in height with somewhat greater spread, sparsely canopied when young to full with age.

-Foliage/Texture: Alternate arrangement, lanceolate, small, light to gray green leaves to 1.5", sessile, medium fine texture.
+Foliage/Texture: Alternate leaf arrangement, lanceolate, small, light green (summer) to gray green (winter) leaves to 1.5-inches long, sessile; medium fine texture.

-Flowers & Fruits: Auxiliary and tubular on short curved peduncle which holds 1" long flowers upright, profuse, reddish.
-Fruit inconspicuous.
+Flowers & Fruits: Axillary and tubular on a short, curved peduncle which holds 1-inch long deep bright red flowers, profuse; fruits are small, rounded and inconspicuous.

 Seasonal Color: Colorful flowers in late winter and early spring.

-Soil: Extremely salt and alkaline tolerant, needs good drainage.
+Soil: Extremely salt and alkaline tolerant, but needs good drainage.

-Pruning: Responds well to light shearing after flowering in early May as needed, mostly leave alone and control growth by regulating irrigation rates.
-"Meatballers" love to shear this plant too (Hey, in reality they love to shear all plants).
+Pruning: Red emu bush responds well to light shearing after flowering in early May as needed; mostly just leave it alone and control growth rate by regulating the amounts of supplemental water given throughout the year.

 Propagation: Stem cuttings